Than Shwe: Military career and rise to power

-After graduating from the Officer Training School, Second Lieutenant Than Shwe was posted to No. 1 Infantry Battalion as a squad leader on 11 July 1953.
-He was promoted to platoon commander with the rank of lieutenant on 11 July 1955 and to company commander with the rank of captain on 21 February 1957 in the same battalion.
-He was involved in military operations carried out by No. 1 Infantry Battalion in Karen State, Southern Shan State and Eastern Thanlwin area.
+After graduating from the Officer Training School, Second Lieutenant Than Shwe assumed the role of a squad leader in No. 1 Infantry Battalion on 11 July 1953.
+Progressing through the ranks, he was promoted to platoon commander in 1955 with the rank of lieutenant.
+On 21 February 1957, he advanced to the position of company commander within the same battalion, holding the rank of captain.
+He demonstrated early leadership and strategic capabilities during military operations in Karen State, Southern Shan State, and the Eastern Thanlwin area conducted by No. 1 Infantry Battalion.

-On 26 February 1958, Than Shwe was transferred to the newly established Directorate of Education and Psychological warfare within the War Office.
-Between April 1958 and November 1958, Shwe attended a special course for army officers in the Soviet Union run by the KGB.
-He was posted as a Company Commander to No. 1 Psychological Warfare Battalion under Northern Regional Military Command on 9 December 1961.
-He became Psychological Warfare Officer of 3rd Infantry Brigade on 4 December 1961.
+On 26 February 1958, Than Shwe's career took an international turn as he was assigned to the newly established Directorate of Education and Psychological warfare within the War Office.
+Between April 1958 and November 1958, he underwent specialized army officers' training in the Soviet Union, conducted by the KGB.
+Subsequently, on 9 December 1961, he assumed the role of a company commander in No. 1 Psychological Warfare Battalion under Northern Regional Military Command on 9 December 1961.
+He later became the psychological warfare officer of the 3rd Infantry Brigade on 4 December 1961.
 On 18 December 1963, he was transferred to Central Political College as an instructor.
-He was posted to 101 Light Infantry Battalion as a temporary company commander for battalion headquarter unit.
+He was then posted to 101 Light Infantry Battalion as a temporary company commander for the battalion headquarters unit.

-Than Shwe was promoted to the rank of major and posted to the 77th (LID) Light Infantry Division on 27 January 1969.
-Between 1969 and 1971, Than Shwe attended and graduated from the Higher Command and Staff Course from the Frunze Military Academy in the Soviet Union.
-He was involved in various military operations carried out by the 77th LID in Karen State, Irrawaddy Delta region and Bago Hills.
-He was transferred to Operations Planning Department within the Office of Chief of Staff (ARMY) as a General Staff Officer (G2) on 16 December 1969.
+Promoted to the rank of major, Than Shwe joined the 77th (LID) Light Infantry Division on 27 January 1969.
+Between 1969 and 1971, he successfully completed the Higher Command and Staff Course at the Frunze Military Academy in the Soviet Union.
+During the tenure with the 77th LID, he actively participated in military operations across Karen State, Irrawaddy Delta region and Bago Hills.
+He was transferred to Operations Planning Department within the Office of Chief of Staff (Army) as a General Staff Officer (G2) on 16 December 1969.
+Than Shwe was nicknamed 'the bulldog' in the military.